 In addition to pathogens transmitted through childbirth theophthalmia neonatorum can be caused, albeit more rarely, by bacteria present in the hospital environment, of which those most frequently isolated are Staphylococcus aureus, Haemophylus influenzae and, in general, Gram-negative bacteria.

-The highest infection rates with these micro-organisms were found in patients hospitalised for more than two days, including premature neonates (75.4% of cases), undergoing mechanical ventilation (46.7%), parenteral nutrition (13.6%) and undergoing phototherapy (6.8%).
-These infections can be treated with broad-spectrum topical antibiotics.
+The highest infection rates with these micro-organisms were found in patients hospitalised for more than two days, including premature infants (75.4% of cases), undergoing mechanical ventilation (46.7%), parenteral nutrition (13.6%) and undergoing phototherapy (6.8%).

-Neonatal conjunctivitis can also be caused by Herpes Simplex Virus (HSV), in this case typically arises 6-14 days after birth as a follicular form associated with vesicles of the eyelid or periorbital skin and may cause dendritic keratitis.
-In confirmed cases, or in the presence of herpetic keratitis, patients are treated with systemic acyclovir 20 mg/kg for 14-21 days.
+Neonatal conjunctivitis can also be caused by Herpes Simplex Virus (HSV), in which case it typically appears 6-14 days after birth as a follicular form associated with vesicles of the eyelid or periorbital skin and may cause dendritic keratitis.

 Finally, another cause of neonatal conjunctivitis are the chemical agentsincluding silver nitrate administered in Credé prophylaxis.
 This type of ophthalmia presents in a mild and purulent manner within the first 24 hours of life.
 Replacing silver nitrate drops with antibiotic ointment significantly reduced the incidence of chemical conjunctivitis.
 This condition is self-limiting, usually resolving within 1-2 days even without treatment.